TAYLOR VALVE PRODUCT

 Model “H” and Model “I” Rupture Pin Valves have proven reliability when implemented in high-pressure relief situations.
 An example of this application is apparent in the oil industry offshore production platforms.
 These platforms contain chemical injection systems operating at pressures as high as 15,000 psi.
 When Rupture Pin Valves are installed on these chemical injection systems, operations can be conducted with a high level of confidence.
 Special “I” valves can give full port relief at pressures as high as 100,000 psi.
 In addition to its proven reliability, this valve system also offers storage of replacement pins on the valve body itself for quick access and convenience.

 POSITIVE DISPLACEMENT PUMP SUCCESS

-Our Model “I” valve has many successes working with systems that have positive displacement pumps.
-The rupture discs will constantly flex due to the pressure pulsations and will constantly fail early.
-Shear pins also fail prematurely.
-With the Rupture Pin Valve, the pulsation is not a factor, because the piston transfers the pulsation to the Pin in compression.
-When the Pin is in compression, it cannot fatigue because the Pin buckles by Euler’s Law instead of Pin material failure.
+Our Model “I” valve has proven successful in systems that contain positive displacement pumps.
+Rupture discs constantly flex due to pressure pulsations and tend to fail early.
+Shear pins have also been known to fail prematurely when continually operating too close to maximum set pressure.
+With the Rupture Pin Valve, pulsation becomes a non-factor because the piston transfers the pulsation to the Pin during compression.
+When the Pin is compressed, it cannot fatigue because pin buckling only occurs by Euler’s Law and not because of material failure.

-The Rupture Pin valve will offer substantial savings in operating and maintenance cost by avoiding premature failures, not breaking into the integrity of your system to reset, not exposing you to environmental concerns, and quick resetting when you do have to change the pin.
+The Rupture Pin valve offers substantial savings in operating and maintenance costs by eliminating premature failures, preventing the need to break the integrity of the system to institute a reset, avoiding exposure to environmental concerns, and enabling a quick and easy reset when the pin does require changing.